Tororoi/pixel-vee/README.md

 - Straight Line Tool (Existing Raster Line Tool will be separate)
 - Dithered Gradient Tool
 - Smooth curves mode for brush.
 When drawing quickly, curves can look choppy and angular.
 Calculates curvature between points.
 Bonus: convert entire brush stroke into a series of linked vectors.
+- Shapes which are a collection of vectors that can be easily selected to manipulate together.

 #### Raster Tools:
 - Mask Tool